 Any student who feels that he or she has been subjected to an improper decision on an academic or an administrative matter is entitled to file a grievance.
 A grievance is defined as a written complaint concerning a decision made by a person or group of persons acting in an official School capacity that directly and adversely affects the student.
 A grievance does not properly challenge dissatisfaction with a school policy of general application on the grounds that the policy is unfair or inadvisable, nor should a grievance challenge individual department or program academic policies, as long as those policies are not in contravention of general school policies.
-Grievances that assert violations of the Anti-Discrimination, Anti-Harassment and Title IX Policy, as set forth in this catalog, shall follow the school's procedures for such complaints as outlined in this catalog and will be monitored by the Assistant Vice President for Student Affairs.
-Please contact the Assistant Vice President for Student Affairs if you have any questions about which process should be used.
+Grievances that assert violations of the Anti-Discrimination, Anti-Harassment and Title IX Policy, as set forth in this catalog, shall follow the school's procedures for such complaints as outlined in this catalog and will be monitored by the Vice Provost of Student Life and Dean of Students.
+Please contact the Vice Provost of Student Life and Dean of Students if you have any questions about which process should be used.

-To commence formal grievance procedures, a student must submit a Student Grievance Intake Form to the Assistant Vice President for Student Affairs within 30 days of the conclusion of the informal problem-solving effort if one occurred.
+To commence formal grievance procedures, a student must submit a Student Grievance Intake Form to the Vice Provost of Student Life and Dean of Students within 30 days of the conclusion of the informal problem-solving effort if one occurred.
 The Student Grievance Intake Form is available on the Saybrook Community Site.
 The Student Grievance Intake Form must include the following: